Neither he nor his brother Larmer Arthur Minerd ever married, but both were lifelong farmers in the community.

 He and brother Larmer made a home with their parents as shown in the 1920 federal census enumeration.

 Minerd and his niece went to the barn to feed stock about 7 o'clock in the evening.
 As they stepped into the building the two men, hidden there, attacked them with blackjacks.
 The girl was rendered unconscious with blows on the head, but the farmer grasped a pitchfork and ran the prongs into the neck of one assailant.
 The men ran.
 Police are holding a suspect.
 Miss Minerd has not been able to make a positive identification.

-When the federal census was taken, Larmer and Calvin and their widowed mother made their home together in Bullskin Township.
+When the federal census was taken in 1930, Larmer and Calvin and their widowed mother made their home together in Bullskin Township.
 Living under their roof that year were their widowed aunt, Mariah (Minerd) Whetzel, and 17-year-old niece, Bertha Minerd.
 Just a few doors away were cousin Hershell Minerd and his mother, Anna (Kissinger) Minerd Collins.

 The 1940 United States Census shows Calvin and Larmer (spelled "Weimer") residing together in Bullskin, with 52-year-old servant Clara Snyder in the home.